Key Differences Between IP English and O Level English in Singapore

 3. Key Components: Comprehension and Composition Writing

-Both IP English and O Level English feature comprehension and composition writing as core components of the curriculum, but the way these skills are approached differs between the two programs.
+Both IP English and O Level English feature comprehension and composition writing as core components of the curriculum, but the way these skills are approached differs between the two programmes.

 Comprehension Skills